CoBrALab/atlases/mni_models/README.md

 These segmentations have been gently QC'd but not extensively so.
 Errors in your MNI registration are likely to be larger than the errors in these segmentations however.

+All model/atlas files can be downloaded from http://nist.mni.mcgill.ca/?page_id=714